Kburial/Kburial/README.md

-- Hi i'm israel, i am a front-end dev, i would like to share my projects and code stuff here 😁
+ <h1>Hi i'm israel, i am a front-end dev, i would like to share my projects and code stuff here 😁</h1>

 <div aling = "center">
 <a href="mailto:isaraelsilvaaa@gmail.com">